-Impacts from explosives under Alternative 2 for testing activities would affect slightly greater areas than those of Alternative 1 (Appendix F [Military Expended Materials and Direct Strike Impact Analysis, Table F-30]).
-Based on proportional impacts as calculated in Appendix F (Military Expended Materials and Direct Strike Impact Analysis, Table F-35), it is estimated that over the 5-year period, approximately 80 ac of bottom habitat would be impacted by explosive fragments associated with testing activities under Alternative 2, versus 71 ac under Alternative 1.
-The difference is almost entirely due to the greater number of testing activities conducted on the Virginia Capes Range Complex and Naval Surface Warfare Center, Panama City Division Testing Range under Alternative 2; these activities would impact soft-bottom habitat in relatively deep water and thus have no effect on benthic vegetation.
+Impacts from explosives under Alternative 2 for testing activities would affect slightly greater areas than those of Alternative 1 (Appendix F [Military Expended Materials and Direct Strike Impact Analysis, Table F-32]).
+Based on proportional impacts as calculated in Appendix F (Military Expended Materials and Direct Strike Impact Analysis, Table F-34), it is estimated that over a 5-year period, approximately 50.5 ac of bottom habitat would be impacted by explosive fragments associated with testing activities under Alternative 2, versus 43.5 ac under Alternative 1.
+The difference is almost entirely due to the greater number of testing activities conducted on the Virginia Capes Range Complex and Naval Surface Warfare Center, Panama City Division Testing Range under Alternative 2; these activities would impact soft bottom habitat in relatively deep water and thus have no effect on benthic vegetation.
 Testing activities under Alternative 2 would result in the temporary disturbance of relatively small areas of hard and intermediate bottom habitat, but is not expected to affect the distribution, abundance, or productivity of vegetation.

-The overlap of seagrass with this stressor does not include ESA-listed Johnson's seagrass (Figure 3.3-1), although explosives would be used for testing activities in the Key West Range Complex under Alternative 2 (Appendix F [Military Expended Materials and Direct Strike Impact Analysis], Table F-25).
+The overlap of seagrass with this stressor does not include ESA-listed Johnson's seagrass (Figure 3.3-1), although explosives would be used for testing activities in designated portions of the Key West Range Complex under Alternative 2 (Table 3.0-27).

-Pursuant to the ESA, the use of explosives during testing activities as described under Alternative 2 will have no effect on Johnson's seagrass or its designated critical habitat.
-The Navy will consult with the NMFS, as required by Section 7(a)(2) of the ESA in that regard.
+Pursuant to the ESA, the use of explosives during testing activities as described under Alternative 2 would have no effect on Johnson's seagrass or its designated critical habitat.

-3.3.3.2.1.3 Impacts from Explosives Under the No Action Alternative Impacts from Explosives Under the No Action Alternative for Training and Testing Activities
+3.3.3.2.1.3 Impacts from Explosives Under the No Action Alternative

+Impacts from Explosives Under the No Action Alternative for Training and Testing Activities